Minimal cover of high-dimensional chaotic attractors by embedded recurrent patterns

-There are many possible ways to associate a segment of a chaotic trajectory with a particular coherent structure within W$_4$.
-For example, we can use the `nearest' representation, where each point on the chaotic trajectory is associated with the nearest structure in W$_4$.
-However, because we are working with the lower dimensional projections of the dynamics, such representation may not always find the nearest structure in the full space.
-Another approach would be to find all coherent structures which are within $2\varepsilon_4$ of a chaotic trajectory segment and associate the segment with one of such structures chosen at random.
+There are many possible ways to associate a segment of a chaotic trajectory with a particular recurrent pattern within W$_4$.
+For example, we can use the `nearest' representation, where each point on the chaotic trajectory is associated with the nearest pattern in W$_4$.
+However, because we are working with the lower dimensional projections of the dynamics, such representation may not always find the nearest pattern in the full space.
+Another approach would be to find all recurrent patterns which are within $2\varepsilon_4$ of a chaotic trajectory segment and associate the segment with one such structure chosen at random.
 Such a `random' representation would be more appropriate for systems with noise, for example when analysing experimental time series data.

-In the present work, we adopt a `greedy' representation, where from among all the coherent structures in $\text{W}_4$ that are within $2\varepsilon_4$ of a chaotic trajectory segment, we associate the segment with the structure which stays within $2\varepsilon_4$ for the longest period of time.
-This approach is consistent with our earlier observation that segments of trajectories, which remain close to one another in a low-dimensional projection for some time, are likely to be close, or `dynamically linked', in the full phase space.
+In the present work, we adopt a `greedy' representation, where from among all the recurrent patterns in W$_4$ that are within $2\varepsilon_4$ of a chaotic trajectory segment, we associate the segment with the pattern which stays within $2\varepsilon_4$ for the longest period of time.
+This approach is consistent with our earlier observation that segments of trajectories that remain close to one another in a low-dimensional projection for a significant time interval, are likely to be close, or `dynamically linked', in the full phase space.